PavanRangani/docs/docs/prd/family/families.md

 [Mockups of Current Tab](https://drive.google.com/file/d/1eBDtFL4SYSucH7CwSWiolf1yNbdKBaLu/view?usp=sharing) & [Deceased/Terminated tab](https://drive.google.com/file/d/11vEMsisFR7SoknPPiLq6ULxZNTNF362Z/view?usp=sharing)

 - Shows associated users and legal entities of the family in this page
+- Shows tick mark icon for user marked as a lead. `Mark as lead` user shown first in the roles columns and then the other user is alphabetically sorted.
 - Legal entities are shown in two tabs : `ACTIVE` & `DECEASED/TERMINATED`
   - In Active tab, For each type of legal entity shows one table
   - In Deceased tab, shows table for those legal entity which has records